My American Odyssey

-Some folks say they know what America is.
-Lots of folks say they know what it ought to be.
+Some people say they know what America is.
+Lots of people say they know what it ought to be.
 I say let’s have a closer look, because America is not so easy to pin down.

-The only way to get a true sense of this extraordinary country is to immerse yourself in it, and the only way to immerse yourself in it is to explore it – by car.
+The only way to get a true sense of this extraordinary country is to immerse yourself in it, and the only way to immerse yourself in it is to explore it.

 So I set out, beginning in January of 2011, to discover America, not like Columbus, by planting my flag on a single shore, but by traversing the country by road, back and forth, over and under, up and down, using the highways and byways to draw elaborate arabesques on the map of the land, stopping here and there to reflect on the people and places, to spin a web of meaning out of the experience of my travels.

 I hope you’ll join me.
-Together we can get a true sense of America by traveling from place to place, examining the people, places, history and issues related to destinations, large and small.
+Together we can get a true sense of America by traveling from place to place, examining the people, places, history and issues related to destinations, and embracing the adventure.

 Together let’s share My American Odyssey.